SnowConure/v0rms/README.md

  • Press space bar after win screen to return to menu

 #### Features:
- • 2-4 players <br />
+ • 2-4 players.
- • Controll 3 characters per player <br />
+ • Controll 3 characters per player.
- • Move timer. you have 2 seconds total to walk around. <br />
+ • Move timer. you have 2 seconds total to walk around.
- • 2 different levels. <br />
+ • 2 different levels.
- • Battle Royale like Storm <br />
+ • Battle Royale like Storm.
- • 5 Different pickups randomly spawning.<br />
+ • 5 Different pickups randomly spawning.
-   (extra health, movement speed, jump height and an extra powerful sniper rifle) <br />
+   (extra health, movement speed, jump height and an extra powerful sniper rifle)
-*and more!!* <br />
+*and more!!*

 there are some bugs and questionable design desitions, but with the time we where given im pretty happy how it turned out.
 I'm going for a VG grade and hopefully I've met the criterias.